 The Word of God is indeed life-giving but that does not mean whatever difficulties we have today will disappear by reading the Bible.
 In Biblical Hermeneutics, we encounter the word “exegesis” which means the process of finding the meaning or meanings a biblical text had for its own author and for its original readers.
 There are some texts that cannot be taken literally and some may not be applicable in our times.

 God did NOT teach everything from the beginning

-God communicated with his people for more than fifteen centuries from Abraham to the apostles but he did not told them everything.
+God communicated with his people for more than fifteen centuries from Abraham to the apostles but he did not tell them everything.
 As Christians, we believe that the full revelation of God was manifested in the person of Jesus Christ – the Word of God (Jn 1:1ff).
-You may already figured where I am going with this, and I repeat, Christ has entrusted his teachings to the Church.
-So, we Christ’s followers should always stand with the Church as we read the Bible.
+This Christ has entrusted his teachings to the Church.
+So, we, Christ’s followers should always stand with the Church as we read the Bible.

 God had in mind the coming of his Son

 From the very first message which God gave his people, he had in mind the coming of Jesus Christ and the mystery of his cross and resurrection.
 We need to read and understand the Old Testament in this light.
 References to Jesus, his person and mission, are mentioned in the Old Testament especially in the Book of Psalms and the Book of Prophet Isaiah.